vladnikolov86/express-file-logger/README.md

 **loggerConfig.logNameSeparator** - by default **'-'**.
 This is the separator used for file and directory names.
 **loggerConfig.logMode** - by default **'all'**, logger will log every request.
 If set to **'errors'**, it will log only 400 and above status codes.
 **loggerConfig.logRequestBody** - by default **true**, logger will log every request's body.
 If set to **false**, it will log only status code and status message.
+**loggerConfig.logRequestBody** - by default **.txt**.
+Files will be saved with '.txt' extension.
+Could be overriden to '.log' or any other appropriate fromat.

 **Note** - all dates are UTC format.
 Module uses async/await so Node JS version should support it